Treora/publish-to-git/README.md

   --help     Show help [boolean]
   --version  Show version number [boolean]
-  --remote   Git remote, may be remote name or full URL to the repo [default: "origin"] --tag      Tag name to which src will be published, for example: v1.2.3 - by default uses version from package.json --push     Push update to the git remote (pass --no-push to disable) [boolean] [default: "true"] --force    Override any existing tag on the remote as well as locally (git tag -f, git push -f) [boolean]
+  --remote   Git remote, may be remote name or full URL to the repo [default: "origin"] --tag      Tag name(s) to which src will be published, for example: v1.2.3 latest stable (if none are provided, the version from package.json will be used; see --vtag
+  --vtag     Tag with the version from package.json [boolean] [default: true if no --tag is passed, false otherwise] --push     Push update to the git remote (pass --no-push to disable) [boolean] [default: "true"] --force    Override any existing tag on the remote as well as locally (git tag -f, git push -f) [boolean]

 Examples:
-  publish-to-git --tag v2.1.3 --no-push     # by default version from package.json is used publish-to-git --remote https://USER:GITHUB_TOKEN@github.com/USER/REPO publish-to-git --force    # useful in CI and when we want to override the same tag which triggered the build
+  publish-to-git --tag v2.1.3 latest --no-push     # by default version from package.json is used publish-to-git --remote https://USER:GITHUB_TOKEN@github.com/USER/REPO publish-to-git --force    # useful in CI and when we want to override the same tag which triggered the build
 ```